Completed programs and current topics

 Work engagement is defined as a positive, fulfilling, work-related state of mind that is characterized by vigor (i.e. high levels of energy and mental resilience), dedication (i.e., exceptionally strong involvement in one’s work), and absorption (i.e., being totally engrossed in one’s work).
 The concept is assessed by the Utrecht Work Engagement Scale (UWES).

 Burnout is a negative, chronic work-related state that is primarily characterized by mental exhaustion and mental distance.
-The use of today’s most popular burnout questionnaire – the Maslach Burnout Inventory – has been questioned, particular by practitioners, so that the time has come to develop a superior, alternative assessment tool (read more on the website of the project).
+The use of today’s most popular burnout questionnaire – the Maslach Burnout Inventory – has been questioned, particular by practitioners, so that an alternative questionnaire has been developed together with an international research consortium: the Burnout Assessment Tool (BAT) (read more on the website of the project).

 Workaholism or work addiction is characterized by an irresistible inner drive to work very hard; it is a combination of working compulsively and excessively.
 Both components are assessed by the Dutch Work Addiction Scale (DUWAS).